zzzprojects/docs/entityframeworkcore.com/pages/querying-data/querying-data-global-filter.md

 <img src="https://raw.githubusercontent.com/zzzprojects/EntityFrameworkCore/master/docs/images/global-filters.png" alt="Global filters">

 One record is soft deleted already, and the `IsDeleted` column contains a **True** value for that record.
-Now if we retrieve all the all the customers from the database using the LINQ query.
+Now if we retrieve all the customers from the database using the LINQ query.

 ```csharp